apigear-io/apigear-docs/docs/intro.md

 ## Why ApiGear?

+### Designed for Real Systems

-- **Stateful by design** — Properties with change notifications, not just request/response
+- **Stateful by design** — Properties with change notifications, not just request/response.
+This is how real systems work in automotive, gaming, and IoT.
-- **One source of truth** — Define your API once, generate for multiple platforms
-- **Developer-friendly** — IDL syntax that looks like code, not configuration
-- **Production-ready output** — Generated code includes stubs, tests, and build files
+- **Protocol agnostic** — Your API definition is independent of transport.
+Generate code that works over WebSockets, IPC, or custom protocols without changing your interface.
+- **Built for complex domains** — Trusted in automotive HMI, game engines, industrial IoT, and embedded systems where reliability and performance matter.

+### Accelerate Development

+- **Parallel development** — Frontend and backend teams work simultaneously.
+UI developers use simulated backends while services are still being built.
+- **Eliminate integration bugs** — No more mismatched types, missing fields, or API drift.
+The generated code guarantees both sides speak the same language.
+- **Reduce boilerplate by 80%** — Stop writing repetitive serialization, networking, and observer code.
+Focus on business logic instead.

+### One Source of Truth

+- **Define once, generate everywhere** — A single API definition produces native SDKs for C++, Qt, Unreal Engine, Python, and more.
+- **Consistent patterns** — Every generated SDK follows the same architecture.
+Learn one, understand all.
+- **Version your APIs** — Track API evolution in git.
+Review changes in pull requests.
+Roll back when needed.

+### Production-Ready Output

+- **Complete, buildable code** — Not just interfaces, but stubs, tests, build files, and examples.
+Run your first test minutes after generation.
-- **Built-in simulation** — Test against simulated backends before they exist
+- **Built-in simulation** — Test against scripted backends before real services exist.
+Validate edge cases, error handling, and timing scenarios.
-- **API monitoring** — Debug with real-time visibility into every call
+- **Real-time monitoring** — Debug with visibility into every property change, method call, and signal across your system.

+### Extensible & Open

+- **Open source** — Backed by Epic Games.
+Inspect the code, contribute improvements, or fork for your needs.
+- **Write your own templates** — Need a custom target platform?
+The template system is fully extensible with Jinja2.
+- **Active community** — Get help on Slack, discuss on GitHub, or contribute to the ecosystem.

 ## How does it work?